 I love a trifle!
-Whether it’s a budget branded low price offering, or even something more indulgent – I’ll be digging in by the spoonful.
-The best trifle I’ve ever had though, has to be Nigella Lawson’s Anglo-Italian trifle.
+Whether it’s a budget branded low price offering, or even something more indulgent – I’ll be digging in by the spoonful alongside nice sherry.
+The best trifle I’ve ever had though has to be Nigella Lawson’s Anglo-Italian trifle.
 A boozy little number with limoncello and amaretti biscuits.
 However, I wanted to try my own ultimate Christmas trifle.
 Why?
 Well, with Nigella’s own recipe and ingredients comes a large price tag – around £16 when I looked into comparing the supermarkets like Asda and Tesco.

 - 16 trifle sponges 80p

 - 200 grams blackcurrant jam 40p

 - 1 pack Lotus Caramelised Biscuits 50p

 - 50 grams ground almonds (optional)

 - Split the trifle sponges and line the insides with half of the jam.
 Place the halves back together then line the base of a decent sized large glass bowl.
 Break half a packet of caramelised biscuits into crumbs using a bag and rolling pin, then scatter most of them over the sponges.
 Save some for the top of the trifle.